viamrobotics/docs/docs/internals/generic/_index.md

 {{% /tab %}}
 {{% tab name="C++" %}}

-There is no need to explicitly close a resource in C++, as resource destruction is handled automatically by the generic service's class destructor.
+There is no need to explicitly close a generic service's resource in C++, as resource destruction is handled automatically by the generic service's class destructor when variables exit scope.

 {{% /tab %}}
 {{< /tabs >}}